fbpx

 Survival After Surgery and Multimodal Treatment

-The same National Cancer Database research showed a median survival of 41.2 months (3 years, 5 months) when chemotherapy was used after surgery.
-This is called “adjuvant chemotherapy.”
+Giving chemotherapy for diffuse malignant peritoneal mesothelioma before surgery is called “adjuvant chemotherapy.”
+The National Cancer Database research showed a median survival of 41.2 months (3 years, 5 months) when chemotherapy was used after surgery.
+Another is immunotherapy through clinical trials, this treatment is currently the only FDA-approved treatment for pleural mesothelioma.

-Other options are dwell chemotherapy, which involves leaving ports in the abdomen and continuing to deliver liquid chemotherapy multiple times after surgery.
+Dwell chemotherapy is another intraperitoneal chemotherapy for malignant peritoneal mesothelioma.
+The ports used with HIPEC during surgery are left in the abdomen when surgery ends.
+This allows doctors to deliver liquid chemotherapy directly into the abdominal cavity multiple times in the weeks following surgery.
 For peritoneal mesothelioma, the dwell chemotherapy used is “NIPEC” (normothermic intraperitoneal chemotherapy).

 Dr. Paul Sugarbaker reported a 75% 5-year survival rate for select patients undergoing cytoreduction, HIPEC and NIPEC.
 This protocol also included “EPIC” (early postoperative intraperitoneal chemotherapy), which is the first session of dwell chemotherapy.
 Paclitaxel is one chemotherapy drug option for NIPEC.

-Alexis Kidd received NIPEC following her HIPEC surgery.
+Alexis Kidd received NIPEC following her cytoreductive surgery with HIPEC.
 She’s one of the longest survivors of peritoneal mesothelioma, largely thanks to cytoreductive surgery with HIPEC and NIPEC.

 “I remember they left two ports in my lower abdomen after surgery.
 That’s how we did the chemo after,” she said.
 “They put cisplatin in one port and laid me on my side.
 Then they switched sides to lay me on the other side.”

 Patients may experience complications from cytoreductive surgery and HIPEC.
-Many are related to the digestive system:
+Many are related to the digestive tract:

 • Gastrointestinal problems (bowel blockage, nausea and vomiting)

-• Gastrointestinal perforations (a hole in the stomach, colon, bowel or small intestine)
+• Small perforations of the bowel (a hole in the stomach, small intestines or colon)

 • Pancreatic fistulas (leakage of pancreatic fluid into the abdominal cavity)